284

 Heh.
 I submitted it in Oct 2012.
 I submitted a few things back then, none got traction and I stopped bothering :-).

-8 isn't a large enough number to overcome randomness!
-Sad!
+8 isn't large enough to overcome randomness, alas!

 Edit: I actually looked through https://news.ycombinator.com/submitted?id=imurray yesterday to see if there was anything we could invite a repost of.
 (I do this sometimes when looking at which users were first to submit an interesting article.)
 I didn't see anything, but on a second look https://news.ycombinator.com/item?id=7984992 could be interesting, so you'll get an email inviting you to repost that one, if you want to :)